DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

 Q: Can you add support for sullygnome.com?
 A: It's not possible because they don't show seconds when the stream started (only hours and minutes).

+Q: Why is VOD only partially downloaded?
+A: It can happen if there was a disconnect during the broadcast or if a streamer ended the broadcast and started it again in a few minutes.
+Twitchtracker combine these streams into one and only store information about the first one.
+So use streamscharts instead.